How to Diagnose PTSD

 Some of these are directly related to the symptoms of PTSD, while others are characteristics that may be indicative of PTSD or another disorder.

-Likelihood of suicide or homicide also tends to be assessed as both of these states can occur, though rarely, in those with PTSD.
+Likelihood of suicide or homicide also tends to be assessed as both of these states can occur in those with PTSD.

 The PTSD Diagnostic Interview